Harvard University logo

 Harvard School of Dental Medicine

-Established in 1867, contributing to dental education and research.
+Established in 1867, focusing on advanced dental education, patient care, and research.

 🎭